polkadot-fellows/Evaluations/evidence/ordian/0002-retain-III-2024-H2.md

 ## Salaryless

-As you can see [here](https://collectives.subsquare.io/user/13aYUFHB3umoPoxBEAHSv451iR3RpsNi3t5yBZjX2trCtTp6/fellowship), I haven't claimed any fellowship salary and not goint to in the next salary period as well.
+As you can see [here](https://collectives.subsquare.io/user/13aYUFHB3umoPoxBEAHSv451iR3RpsNi3t5yBZjX2trCtTp6/fellowship), I haven't claimed any fellowship salary and not going to in the next salary period as well.

 ## Evidence